Pro/exchange-catchall/README.md

 ## Installing the Receive Agent

 1. Copy all the files from the folder matching your Exchange Server version from the [release directory](CatchAllAgent/bin) into a directory on the server, where Exchange runs.
 Eg. into `C:\Program Files\Exchange CatchAll\`.
-Also copy the `Exchange.CatchAll.dll.config` to the same directory.
+Also copy the `ExchangeCatchAll.dll.config` to the same directory.
 The final structure should be:
 <pre>
-C:\Program Files\Exchange CatchAll\Exchange.CatchAll.dll
+C:\Program Files\Exchange CatchAll\ExchangeCatchAll.dll
-C:\Program Files\Exchange CatchAll\Exchange.CatchAll.dll.config
+C:\Program Files\Exchange CatchAll\ExchangeCatchAll.dll.config
 </pre>

 2. Create the registry key for EventLog by executing the script: [Create Key.reg](Utils/Create key.reg?raw=true)